kmazrolina/Booking2.0/README.md

 - attraction_rating

 ### Aspects that change over time

 The database contains the following parameters that may change over time: prices for accommodation, availability of housing and ratings of housing, hosts, guests and attractions.
 In our model, the number of housing, attractions, cities and countries is constant, and the details of housing, rooms and users remain unchanged.
 However, it is possible to add appropriate functionalities to allow editing of these elements.
 Sets of categories, such as the housing category (hotel, apartment, etc.) and the categories of room furnishings (furniture, household appliances, etc.), are invariant by design.

 To manage aspects that change over time, the following strategies have been applied:

 - the price per night is saved in the reservation_details at the time of booking
 - created triggers allow for updateing data in the entire database after introducing changes in one of the tables
-- the ITENTITY() property allows for adding new data without breaking the primary key constraints
+- the IDENTITY() property allows for adding new data without breaking the primary key constraints

 ### Views

 1. Housing in a given city
 2. Housing in a given city with details (name, rating, rooms, room name, room price)
 3. Housing in a given city with prices per night (only cheapest room in a given housing)